50 English Beach Vocabulary Words for Summer Fun

 If you weren’t excited about going to the beach before, we know you are now.

-And now you also know how to tell all your friends about your beach trip in English!
+And you’ll be able to tell all your friends about your beach trip in English!